 Awesome.
 Tim, just before we wrap up, I'd love to know if there's any unique insights or information you've been able to gather from data from Yodlee?

 Tim Poskitt 51:39

 Yeah, I mean, ultimately, we Yeah, we we monitor this regularly.
 And we check, you know, from some of the insights of the consumers that were the common high for working with in terms of their spending patterns, and what is people spending more, obviously, you know, during COVID, I think everyone can say, their, their spending habits change, as you, you know, the there was no dancing in the in the weekend play that you mentioned.
 But certainly, I think everyone's food, food takeout bills have certainly gone up in the recent recent weeks and month, but I think, you know, on a serious note, there's been yet been lots of changes in, in people's financial well being, I think, you know, you've only got to look at, you know, what's going on in the us with some of the government, you know, support and grants there.
 And, you know, and also in both the UK and Australia, but I think we're seeing, you know, a lot of people, you know, during the recent times, it's a much harder time to people than it than it was pre pre COVID.
 And that seemed a long time ago now.
 So I think the certainly, people's spending habits and behaviors are certainly changing.
 And I think, you know, people are, you know, more online services, you know, I think people especially in whoever they are, you know, more online shopping more.
-Certainly not going in person to stores, and especially in an area where you know, you don't want to be in close contact a lot of people, I think people's sort of spending habits and behaviors are certainly changing.
+Certainly not going in person to stores, and especially in an area where you know, you don't want to be in close contact a lot of people, I think people's sort of spending habits and behaviours are certainly changing.